sgmurphy/wordpress-plugins/all-in-one-seo-pack/readme.txt

 == Changelog ==

+**New in Version 4.6.8.1**

+* Fixed: Block Editor sidebar components not loading in post editor for older WordPress versions.

+**New in Version 4.6.8**

+* New: Product Review schema - make your editorial product review pages stand out in search results by listing the product's pros and cons.
+* New: Vehicle Listing schema - display your car inventory in rich search snippets and allow users to easily search, filter and learn about your vehicles that are for sale.
+* New: Table of Contents schema - our Table of Contents block now automatically outputs schema to help search engines understand how your posts are structured.
+* Updated: Our Product schema has been updated to match Google's latest specifications for product variations and grouped products.
+* Fixed: The Schema Validator code editor field would sometimes not render due to a dependency error.

 **New in Version 4.6.7.1**

 * Updated: Added a new notice in the admin bar for when the site is noindexed, improving visibility for users.